jirevwe/jirevwe.github.io/source/_posts/sql-nulls.md

 3. How then can we ensure uniqueness?

 ## Why does this happen?
-The two rows are actually unique, the first row `('ray@mail.com', NULL)` and the second row `('ray@mail.com', NULL)` are different because the NULL values as we saw above are different.
+Well, the two rows are actually unique!
+The first row `('ray@mail.com', NULL)` and the second row `('ray@mail.com', NULL)` are not the same because the NULL values, as we established earlier, are different.

 ## Why are NULLs handled this way?
-According to the [SQLite docs](https://www.sqlite.org/nulls.html), SQLite (and other SQL compliant databases) was implemented like this so that it handles NULLs in line with the SQL standards specification ——if only we could read (or refer) it, I'll comment on this at the end.
-The `UNIQUE(email, deleted_at)` constraint ensures no two rows have the same combination of email and deleted_at, but it allows multiple rows with the same email as long as deleted_at differs.
+According to the [SQLite docs](https://www.sqlite.org/nulls.html), SQLite, and other SQL compliant databases were implemented like this to handle NULLs in line with how other databases implement NULLs.
+Apparently none of them follow the SQL standards specification ——if only we could read (or refer) it, I'll comment on this at the end.
+Here's a quote from the [SQLite docs](https://www.sqlite.org/nulls.html):
+> The fact that NULLs are distinct for UNIQUE columns but are indistinct for SELECT DISTINCT and UNION continues to be puzzling.
+It seems that NULLs should be either distinct everywhere or nowhere.
+And the SQL standards documents suggest that NULLs should be distinct everywhere.
+Yet as of this writing, no SQL engine tested treats NULLs as distinct in a SELECT DISTINCT statement or in a UNION.

+The `UNIQUE(email, deleted_at)` constraint ensures no two rows have the same combination of email and deleted_at, but it allows multiple rows with the same email as long as `deleted_at` differs.

 ## How then can we ensure uniqueness?
 We'll explore two ways to mitigate this.

-### Using a generate column
+### Using a generated column

 To mitigate against the issue of NULLs not being a deterministic value we can create another field that always has a deterministic value.
 It will be a generated column that's set ON INSERT and ON UPDATE.
 We can define that field thus:
 <pre><code class="lang-sql">CREATE TABLE sample (